majormech/DFD-supply/EMAIL_STATION_SYSTEM_OVERVIEW.md

   - Pending items show remaining quantities.
   - Partial requests show what has been issued and what is still remaining.
   - Completed requests show fulfilled status.

----

-## 4) Suggested closing line

-If you would like, I can also send a one-page “quick start” version (short checklist) for station members and a separate operations checklist for Supply staff.

-Thanks,
-[Your Name]